 In the recent years poultry rising has become a growing and prospective industry in Bangladesh.
 Poultry rearing can play a vital role in the country like Bangladesh where most of the people are landless, disadvantaged and devoid of formal education or skill to participate in income generating activities.
 Poultry production is an easy and efficient way of producing animal protein.
-With less capital investment relatively more profit could be earned by producing poultry.
-About 31.5 percent people live under malnutrition (Brad Field, 2010).
+With less capital investment relatively more profit could be earned by poultry rearing.
+The vast majority of the world's hungry people live in developing countries, where 13.5 percent of the population is undernourished (WFP, 2015).
 The average quantity of protein uptake by people is insufficient per head per day where as desirable requirement is decreasing daily per head day by day.
-At present there are more than about 30,000 commercial broiler and layer farms are supplying 260 thousand metric ton poultry meat and 5.21 billion table eggs per year (Rahman, 2003).
-The current investment in poultry sector is about 22 billion taka and a total of about 5 million people are working presently in this sector (Rahman, 2003).
+The industry in Bangladesh is expanding rapidly.
+A parent population of 5 million produces 52 million day old chicks a year and the annual growth rate is 15 to 20%.
+Broiler meat production is currently at 2.2 million tones a year, with 300 million eggs produced.
+The country has a population of 14 million people who need a daily protein requirement of 70 to 100 grams a day.
+Currently, the average poultry meat consumption is just one kilogram a person a year, while just 28 eggs per person are eaten each year, (Peter, 2014).
 The poultry population of Bangladesh has increased from around 71 million in 1986 to around 188 million in 2006, an increase of about 164 percent in 20 years (FAO 2008, BBS 2006).
 Poultry can be an important tool to fight poverty not only for this group of people but also for the distressed women as poultry requires minimum land, short capital and skill.
 Despite the special emphasis of the state on this sector, the development of poultry industry is seriously threatened by the outbreaks of acute contagious and fatal diseases.
 Among them Newcastle diseases (ND), also known as Ranikhet diseases, is one of the major problems in the development of poultry industry in Bangladesh.